_______________________________

 ___________________________________________________________________________________________________________________________

-5. [5]COLLIN COLSHER: For the purposes of the 666 Future, comic book age/era is virtually irrelevant, meaning that trying to place any 666 Future story, including Damian: Son of Batman, onto EITHER the Modern Age timeline OR the New 52 timeline is a futile endeavor.
-The 666 Future stories are meant to take place simultaneously—should you choose to include them—on BOTH timelines.
+- [5]COLLIN COLSHER: For the purposes of the 666 Future, comic book age/era is virtually irrelevant, meaning that trying to place any 666 Future story, including Damian: Son of Batman, onto either the Modern Age timeline or the New 52 timeline is a feckless endeavor.
+The 666 Future stories are meant to take place simultaneously—should you choose to include them—on both timelines.
 However, Damian: Son of Batman, oddly enough, is clearly written by Andy Kubert with a strong lean toward Modern Age sensibilities even though it was published in the New 52.
-This explains the superfluous specificity of the year 2014 on Alfred’s tombstone.
+This explains the superfluous specificity of the year 2014 on Alfred’s tombstone.↩

 1) Damian rescues infant Terry and gives him an antidote (made from Max Roboto’s saliva) which cures the Joker Venom poisoning.